HieuLe3006/Computer-Vision/1/README.md

 # Description
-This is a numeric character recognition system that is implemented based on convolutional neural network (CNN) and trained on MNIST dataset. \s\s
+This is a numeric character recognition system that is implemented based on convolutional neural network (CNN) and trained on MNIST dataset.<br />
 The neural network consists of these layers:
 - Inner Product layer
 - Pooling layer